fluxcd/flux/docs/tutorials/driving-flux.md

 The first step is done.
 Flux is now and up running (you can confirm by running `kubectl get pods --all-namespaces`).

-In the second step we will use fluxctl to talk to Flux in the cluster and interact with the deployments.
-First, please [install fluxctl](../references/fluxctl.md).
-(It enables you to drive all of Weave Flux, so have a look at the output of `fluxctl -h` to get a better idea.)
+In the second step we will use `fluxctl` to talk to Flux in the cluster and interact with the deployments.
+(It enables you to drive all of Flux, so have a look at the output of `fluxctl -h` to get a better idea.)

 > **Note:** Another option (without installing `fluxctl` is to take a look